aarpon/hrm_docs/docs/prerequisites.rst

 If you are installing the HRM in your user dir, make sure to change ``AllowOverride`` to ``All`` in ``/etc/apache2/mods-available/userdir.conf`` (make sure to enable the userdir mod first by running ``sudo a2enmod userdir`` in the shell).

-See also `Enabling use of Apache htaccess files <https://help.ubuntu.com/community/EnablingUseOfApacheHtaccessFiles>`_.
+|ubuntu| See also `Enabling use of Apache htaccess files <https://help.ubuntu.com/community/EnablingUseOfApacheHtaccessFiles>`_.

 PHP |ge| 5.2
 ============